Statistical Consistency of Set-Membership Estimator for Linear Systems

 \section{INTRODUCTION}

-Learning-based control has seen a resurgence of study in the past few years \cite{aswani2013_automatica,aswani2016b,ouyang2017learning,abbasi2018regret} because of recent advances in system identification using newly developed machine learning and artificial intelligence approaches.
-When the system has unknown dynamics, it becomes paramount to identify the underlying dynamics so that an appropriate controller can be computed in order to make the system stable \cite{ljung1998system}.
+\IEEEPARstart{L}{earning-based} control has seen a resurgence in the past few years \cite{aswani2013_automatica,aswani2016b,ouyang2017learning,abbasi2018regret} because of recent advances in system identification using machine learning and artificial intelligence.
+When the system has unknown dynamics, it becomes paramount to identify the underlying dynamics so that an appropriate controller can be computed in order to make the system stable \cite{ljung1987system}.
 System identification has become a central field of research lying in between control and statistics.

 Here, we consider a fully observed switched autonomous linear system with bounded process noise.
-Each linear system is unknown to us, but we control switching between the different linear dynamics.
-We allow the dynamics for a single system to potentially have a mix of stable and unstable modes and repeated eigenvalues.
-Identification can be done via estimation of the transition matrices \cite{kumar1990convergence,soderstrom2012discrete}, and identification of transition matrices for \emph{stable} systems has been studied in the literature \cite{ljung1987system,soderstrom1989system}, including for high-dimensional scenarios and to exploit sparsity in the model parameters \cite{basu2015regularized,zorzi2017sparse}.
+Each linear system is unknown to us, but we control switching between different linear dynamics.
+This departs from the existing literature on switched system identification, where the switching control is fixed and must also be estimated \cite{vidal2008recursive,garulli2012survey,lauer2018hybrid}.
+Here, a control decision needs to be chosen together with the system identification.
+The dynamics for a single system may have a mix of stable or unstable modes and repeated eigenvalues.
+Identification can be done via estimation of the transition matrices \cite{kumar1990convergence,soderstrom2012discrete}, and identification of transition matrices for \emph{stable} systems has been studied \cite{ljung1987system,soderstrom1989system,basu2015regularized,zorzi2017sparse}.

 The identification problem in our setup is particularly challenging because the switching can cause stability/instability independent of the eigenvalues of each linear system \cite{bengea2005optimal}.
 The study of system identification for unstable systems is not as prolific as work on the stable case.
 Existing work for the unstable case of identification of a single linear system requires strong assumptions on repeated eigenvalues in order to prove asymptotic convergence \cite{lai1985asymptotic}, derive associated limiting distributions of the estimates of the model parameters \cite{buchmann2007asymptotic,buchmann2013unified}, and in order to generalize the result to other classes of transition matrices \cite{lai1983asymptotic,nielsen2005strong,nielsen2006order}.